StaffanMelin/haxo-cs/README.md

 # haxo-cs

-Prerelease, only example 12 working (for the Haxo).
-The rest is from a previous project (reference).
-More to come -- soon!
+Prerelease, More to come -- soon!
 Check the issues for what will happen.

 Code for making sounds with the [Haxophone](https://www.crowdsupply.com/cardona-bits/haxophone).